-- The total mark for this paper is 80. - The marks for each question are shown in brackets - use this as a guide as to how much time to spend on each question.
+- The total mark for this paper is 80. - The marks for each question are shown in brackets

 Advice

 - Read each question carefully before you start to answer it. - Try to answer every question. - Check your answers if you have time at the end.